100 Notable alumni of

 -

-Leonardo Antonio Pellegrino, also known as Leo P, is a baritone saxophonist from Pittsburgh who is based in New York City.
+Leonardo Antonio Pellegrino, also known as Leo P, is an American baritone saxophonist from Pittsburgh who is based in New York City.
 He is a member of the "brass house" band Too Many Zooz and former member of the Lucky Chops brass band.
 He is known for his energetic dancing that he performs while playing, often in public areas.

 -